 I’ll bet Mitch McConnell wishes he’d obfuscated the Warren explanation.
 Obfuscated prose doesn’t end up on tattoos or T-shirts or protest signs.
 “Nevertheless, she persisted” is going to hang around McConnell’s neck for a long time, like the stinking, decomposing albatross in “Rime of the Ancient Mariner“—the daily reminder of a selfish, pointless act.

 Seriously, if you’re going to say something idiotic, don’t say it in the most memorable way possible.
 Not just one declarative sentence, but three in a row.
-And don’t use such a poetic cadence—short sentence building to longer sentence, building to the final sentence with its four almost equally accented syllables: a drumbeat of declaration.
+And don’t use such a poetic cadence—short sentence building to longer sentence, building to the final sentence ending in four almost equally accented syllables: a drumbeat of declaration.

 McConnell could not have offered a clearer example of how to make your message stick.